 Barnacles from the coast which have been bashed by the strong Atlantic waves, crayfish, scallops, spider crabs, "nécoras" (small crabs), shrimps, "bueyes de mar" (large crabs) and lobster from the rias, together with the oysters, mussels, cockles, clams, octopus, cuttlefish, turbot, red bream, sardines, sargo (similar to bonito), sea bass and many other types of fish which populate the Galician waters.

 The centuries-old fishing tradition of Galicia has resulted in fish markets which offer the best variety of deep-sea fish, such as tuna, hake, cod, Pollack and the delectable mackerel.
 Simple recipes for top quality products.
 This is the traditional cooking of Galicia: what really counts is the raw material.

 If the coast is rich in produce, interior Galicia is no worse off Peppers with Denomination, such as those from Padrón, potatoes from Bergantiños, parsnip tops throughout the region; "Pan de carballo" and "cea" and corn.
 Nuts such as chestnuts, walnuts, hazelnuts and almonds; and we must not forget the wild and tasty mushrooms, the blueberries and forest honey.

-Vegetable dishes include Galician broth, made of green beans, chard, French beans, cabbage and parsnip tops, potatoes and haricot beans.
+Vegetable dishes include Caldo gallego, made of green beans, chard, French beans, cabbage and parsnip tops, potatoes and haricot beans.

 The most important meat in Galicia is beef.
 It is eaten very young as veal, and the best animals bear the "ternera gallega" seal of quality.
 This meat is used to prepare hundreds of recipes, such as the exquisite sirloin steak, the popular "caldeiro" (type of stew) and "Galician cocido", made with potato and chickpeas.